Website Kama Sutra

 For example, one common application is to provide the user with guesses for form field input, based on information compiled on the fly by the server (AJAX-like technologies).
 Another is to animate objects in the page.

 Pages should avoid reliance on JavaScript: scripting is often broken or turned off in the user’s browser.
-An easy exercise is to try your web page with JavaScript turned off, to make sure the page can still be used for its intended purpose.
+An easy exercise is to try the web page with JavaScript turned off, to make sure the page still functions for its intended purpose.

-The proper function of scripts in a form is to make the form easier for the user to fill out, not to make the form unusable if the user’s browser can’t run the script the way you intended.
+The proper function of scripts in a form is to make the form easier for the user to fill out, not to make the form unusable if the user’s browser can’t run the script as expected.
 In any case, the form should be usable in a browser that doesn’t support scripting at all.

 One proper use of scripts in forms is to do a gentle pre-verification of the data, such as to check that a phone number has the correct number of digits.
 The user can be informed of a problem before they submit the form.
 This makes the form easier for them to use.